Please note: This post contains affiliate links.

 After devouring the most incredible fried chicken at Five Church in Charleston, South Carolina (after a 30 year hiatus from eating chicken), I now delight whenever I find it on menus, especially when paired with waffles!

 Wild Fig Kitchen elevates their buttermilk-fried chicken with a flavorful black pepper gravy.
-Don’t be surprised if you are tempted to eat the gravy by the spoonful.
+Don’t be surprised if you are tempted to drink the gravy.

 Jason couldn’t stop commenting about his brisket sandwich and the delicious BBQ sauce.
 Breakfast burritos, pancakes, scrambles and salads are also offered for breakfast and lunch Wednesday to Sunday.